Consortium for Adequate School Funding in Georgia

 Raising the level of State financing for the basic program would benefit every system in Georgia, especially since all systems are being expected to meet higher standards and new forms of accountability.
 Some systems will always be able to do more for their students than other systems, but the essential elements of an adequate education should be available to every student.

-The Consortium is strictly non-partisan, and its actions are not intended to criticize any State official.
-Its activities are governed by a board of directors elected by the general membership.
+The Association is strictly non-partisan, and its actions are not intended to criticize any State official.
+Its activities are governed by a board of directors elected by its members.

 Leaving Half Our Children Behind